 Deploying a RESTlet

-Before you can use a RESTlet, you must follow the same guidelines as you would with other script types.
-At a high level, you must make sure the script is formatted properly and you must create a script record.
+Before you use a RESTlet, follow the usual script guidelines—make sure the script’s set up right and create a script record.

 -

 The script must have the correct SuiteScript 2.x structure.
-For example, the script must include at least one entry point and corresponding entry point function suitable for the RESTlet script type.
+For example, your script needs at least one entry point and function that matches the RESTlet script type.
 For more information about how to structure a SuiteScript 2.x script, see Required Structure for Entry Point Scripts.
-Note that the entry points you use will determine how the RESTlet can be called.
-For more information about the RESTlet entry points, see SuiteScript 2.x RESTlet Script Entry Points.
+The entry points you use decide how the RESTlet can be called.
+To learn more, see SuiteScript 2.x RESTlet Script Entry Points and API.

 -

-; these values are not case–sensitive).
-For more information about required JSDoc tags, see Required JSDoc Tags for Entry Point Scripts.
+(any capitalization works).
+For details, see Required JSDoc Tags for Entry Point Scripts.

-Before you can call a RESTlet, you must upload your script file to your File Cabinet and create a script record and a script deployment record for it.
-For help creating script records and script deployment records, see SuiteScript 2.x Record-Level Script Deployments.
+Before you call a RESTlet, upload the script file to your File Cabinet and create both a script record and script deployment record.
+For help, see SuiteScript 2.x Record-Level Script Deployments.

 When creating these records for a RESTlet, be aware of the following: